 No. Offence Actions and Consequences 1 Inappropriate Attire 1st - 3rd Offence Parents will be informed of the consequences for subsequent recurring offence; Student will be given the excuse slip for returning to class.
 For coloured and inappropriate hairstyles, parents will be notified and they have to pick student up from school for immediate follow up.
-Recurring offence (more than 3 times) • Parents will bring the appropriate uniform/shoes or pick-up student for haircut.
-For parents who are not contactable or unavailable, student will be suspended from lessons for the day.
+Recurring offence (more than 3 times) Parents will bring the appropriate uniform/shoes or pick-ustudent for haircut.
+For parents who are not contactable or unavailable, student will be suspended from lessons for the day. suspended from lessons for the day.

-No. Offence Actions and Consequences 2 Late-coming Late for Lesson (4 times or less) Student will provide a written statement; Parents will be informed of consequences for subsequent recurring offence; Student will be given an excuse slip for returning to class; Student will serve detention (1 hour) after school.
+No. Offence Actions and Consequences 2 Late-coming Late for Lesson (4 times or less) Student will provide a written statement; Parents will be informed of consequences for subsequences recurring offence; Student will be given an excuse slip for returning to class; Student will serve detention (1 hour) after school.
 Late for School (4 times or less) Parents will be informed of consequences for subsequent recurring offence; Student will be given an excuse slip for returning to class; Student will serve detention (1 hour) after school (3rd and 4th times).
 Recurring offence (More than 4 times) Parents to meet Level DM; Referral to SSC for mandatory counselling sessions; Student will serve detention (5 hours) after school (5th and 6th times); Suspension (1 day) from class (7th time and more) and a possible "Fair" or "Poor" conduct grade.
 Reporting to School after 8.00 am Parents will be informed.
 Student will be suspended from school/class if there is no valid reason.

-3 Truancy Truancy from Lesson ■ Student will provide a written statement; ■ Parents will be informed and the student will be suspended from class for the day.
-Truancy from CCA ■ Student will provide a written statement; ■ Parents will be informed; ■ Student will serve detention after school (1 hour).
-Recurring offence ■ Parents will meet P/ VPs and Level DM/ HOD PE and CCA (for CCA related); ■ Student will be referred for mandatory counselling sessions; ■ Suspension from class (2 days) and "Fair" conduct grade (2 nd offence); ■ Suspension from school (2 days) and "Poor" conduct grade (3 rd offence); ■ Caning and "Poor" conduct grade (4 th and subsequent offences).
-Truancy from School ■ Parents will be informed and have to meet P/ VPs and Level DM; ■ Student will provide a written statement upon return to school; ■ Student will be referred for mandatory counselling sessions; ■ Suspension from class (3 days) and "Fair" conduct grade (1 st offence); ■ Suspension from school (3 days) and "Poor" conduct grade (2 nd offence): Suspension from school (3 days) and "Poor" conduct grade (2" offence); Caning and "Poor" conduct grade (recurring offences).
+3 Truancy Truancy from Lesson Student will provide a written statement; Parents will be informed and the student will be suspended from class for the day.
+Truancy from CCA Student will provide a written statement; Parents will be informed; Student will serve detention after school (1 hour).
+Recurring offence Parents will meet P/ VPs and Level DM/ HOD PE and CCA (for CCA related); Student will be referred for mandatory counselling sessions; Suspension from class (2 days) and "Fair" conduct grade (2nd offence); Suspension from school (2 days) and "Poor" conduct grade (3rd offence); Caning and "Poor" conduct grade (4th and subsequent offences).
+Truancy from School Parents will be informed and have to meet P/ VPs and Level DM; Student will provide a written statement upon return to school; Student will be referred for mandatory counselling sessions; Suspension from class (3 days) and "Fair" conduct grade (1st offence); Suspension from school (3 days) and "Poor" conduct grade (2nd offence); Caning and "Poor" conduct grade (recurring offences).
 4 Defiance Student will provide a written statement; Parents will be informed; Level DM will determine the severity of the act of defiance.
 Punishments may include community service, letter of apology, public apology, mediation between parties involved or suspension; Possible "Fair" or "Poor" conduct grade.